yun-du/SSEF-2025-Project/README.md

 # SSEF-2025-Project
-This is Github repo for models and additional information about SSEF 2025 paper Singing Voice "Synthesis for Choir Vocals via DiffSinger"
+This is Github repo for samples and additional information about SSEF 2025 paper Singing Voice "Synthesis for Choir Vocals via DiffSinger"

 There are 3 models in total (Spanish, Pop English, and Latin) Samples of recordings can be found in sample_validation_recordings folder.
 Both the original (gt) audio recordings and their respective predicted outputs (diff) can be found in each model's.